djplaner/memex/docs/sense/Teaching/Mathematics/teaching-mathematics.md

 - [[python-teaching-mathematics]]
 - [Multiplicty Lab](https://multiplicitylab.northwestern.edu/) - Primary focused - helping provide rich mathematical experience to all students
+- [The Institute for Figuring](https://www.theiff.org/) - dedicated to the poetic and aesthetic dimensions of science, mathematics and engineering

 ### Learner generated examples